Murder of Garry Newlove: Victim

 Garry Newlove was born in Salford, on 5 November 1959, the youngest of three children born to Thomas Edward Newlove (1913–1979) and his wife Ellen (1919–2002).
-He was married to Helen Marston from 1986 until his death, and had three daughters who were born between 1989-1994.
+He was married to Helen Marston from 1986 until his death, and had three daughters who were born between 1989 and 1994.

 He was diagnosed with stomach cancer in August 1992 and made a full recovery from surgery to have his stomach and spleen removed.

 By 2007, he was living in Padgate, Warrington, and was working as a sales manager for a local plastics company.

 Incident and arrests

 Newlove was attacked outside his house in Station Road North in the Padgate district of Warrington, Cheshire, on the evening of 10 August 2007, having gone outside to confront a gang of youths he suspected of vandalising his wife's car.
 He died in hospital in the early hours of 12 August 2007, less than 36 hours after the attack.

 The murder was the culmination of numerous incidents of anti-social behaviour by youth gangs in and around Padgate, which had started several years earlier.

-Nine suspects were quickly arrested, and five were charged with his murder on 14 August 2007 and remanded in custody.
-A fourth teenager was charged and remanded the next day and the fifth and final suspect was charged and remanded on 13 September.
+Nine suspects were quickly arrested, and three were charged with his murder on 14 August 2007 and remanded in custody.
+A fourth teenager was charged and remanded the next day and the fifth and final suspect was charged and remanded on 13 September 2007.

-Adam Swellings, 19, from Crewe, went on trial at Chester Crown Court charged with the murder on 14 November 2007, along with two 17-year-olds, a 16-year-old and a 15-year-old who could not be named for legal reasons.
+Adam Swellings, 19, from Crewe, went on trial at Chester Crown Court charged with the murder on 14 November 2007, along with two 17-year-olds, a 16-year-old and a 15-year-old who for legal reasons could not be named.